Multiverse-io/build_pipeline/README.md

 By default, _output from successful commands are silenced_, and `command` output is only displayed by the first command that fails (returns a non 0 exit code).
 In the event of a command failing, subsequent dependent commands and commands in progress are gracefully not started or terminated respectively.

-Once you're confident your build is running successfully as it should, I reccommend adding `bp` to your PATH and running `bp run --analyse-self-worth`, which will tell you how much faster the build is with `bp` vs just running each build step one at a time.
+Once you're confident your build is running successfully as it should, I recommend adding `bp` to your PATH and running `bp run --analyse-self-worth`, which will tell you how much faster the build is with `bp` vs just running each build step one at a time.
 See the section about this below for more details.

 ## Reccomendations on how to run build_pipeline on CI vs localy